grpc/proposal/A14-channelz.md

 Channels and Subchannels include data about themselves, notably their initial parameters and their call stats.
 Currently the data includes:

-* Channel state ( See: connectivity-semantics-and-api.md )
+* Channel state ( See: [connectivity-semantics-and-api.md][connectivity-semantics] )
 * Channel trace
 * Channel target, if applicable.
-* Number of calls starts, succeeded, and failed.
+* Number of calls started, succeeded, and failed.
 Note this is slightly different than the number of streams.
 See the Socket Data section.
 * Time of the last call started.